Happy December, Quinte West!

 5. Be ready to problem solve.

 Once we were ready to install the display we had everything we needed, and then a whole bunch extra.
 Good thing, too!
 In a pinch, and with just a bit of craftiness, we had the right tools to bring the whole display together.
-(And not a bit was wasted – stop by the shop to see our JB Christmas tree and frosty window graphics created using some of the leftover elements.)
+(And not a bit was wasted – stop by the shop to see our JB Christmas tree and frosty window graphics.)

-Happy Holidays!
+Happy Holidays Quinte West, Belleville, Prince Edward County and surrounding areas!
 We hope you are as excited about our “paper town” display as we are.

 Graphic Designer at JB Print Solutions